headforwards-spd/headforwards-website/src/pages/design-pages/test-page.md

       got to look for a new competitive advantage in their software.
 And that’s always what we aim to deliver.
     type: blockQuoteComponent
+  - blogHeader: This is a header
+    type: blogComponent
 ---